-To update your group’s members on Sosido, please email to email@example.com a spreadsheet (Excel or .csv) with the following data fields.
+To update your group’s members on Sosido, please forward a spreadsheet of your members (Excel, .csv or Google Sheets) with the following data fields.

 Required fields are marked in bold with an asterisk (*).
 The other fields are helpful if you track the information.